emaste/diffoscope/README.rst

 options.
 The same information is also available in ``/usr/share/doc/diffoscope/README.rst`` or similar.

-.. raw:: manpage

-   .\" the below hack gets rid of the python "usage" message in favour of the .\" the synopsis we manually defined in doc/$(PACKAGE).h2m.0 .SS positional arguments:
+.. the below hack gets rid of the python "usage" message in favour of the the synopsis we manually defined in doc/$(PACKAGE).h2m.0 .SS positional arguments:
    .\" end_of_description_header